-Kris Iltis paints her “turn your head” images to catch and delight the eye.
+Kris Iltis paints her “turn your head” images to catch the eye.
 Dancing brush-marks take the viewer on an unfixed celebration of color and light.
-For Kris and her collectors, “It really is all about the paint.”

 Growing up in Japan, Kris was heavily influenced by the woodblock prints her mother collected.
-Returning to the US as an adult, her career involved working in 2 large art museums as an arts educator and docent.
+“The flattened, simplified description of any image is the most delightful solution.”

 Kris’s work can be found in various invitational shows, most recently with the Cherry Creek Art Gallery and Studio 8 in the Prism studio complex in Denver.

-Kris has taught for various art groups and facilities in the Denver metro area including the Curtis Center for the Arts and Humanities, in Greenwood Village, workshops in New Mexico, and the Art Student’s League, Denver, and workshops at the Ghost Ranch, Abiqui, NM.
+Kris has taught for various art groups and facilities in Colorado, and New Mexico including the Pace Center, Curtis Center for the Arts and Humanities, the Art Student’s League, Denver, and workshops at the Ghost Ranch, Abiqui, NM.